 Memphis Kellogg’s workers continue strike for better pay and benefits

 MEMPHIS, Tenn.
-(WMC) - Kellogg’s plant workers in Memphis are continuing to strike as they demand better wages and benefits.
+(WMC) - Kellogg’s plant workers in the bluff city continue to strike as they demand better wages and benefits.

-Local workers were protesting Friday on Airways Boulevard, but the fight is a national one with strikes going on across the country.
+Workers at the Memphis plant are out on Airways Boulevard, but these strikes are happening now across the country.

 Strikers want to make sure that their message is heard.